GodWasaProgrammer/Bulk-Thumbnail-Creator/README.md

 ﻿# Bulk Thumbnail Creator

 - Tool to create Thumbnails by supplying a video and text to print on it
-- as of right now this requires alot of tinkering by the user, this will change overtime to a more user friendly experience
 - built in face-detection and avoidance of putting text on top of faces
 - The goal of this software is to make an array of thumbnails with various fonts/texts and to supply the user with this,
 - Have them select their favourite, and then supply them with variety from this choice